datalayer/jupyter-rtc-test/docs/tests.md

 ## 6. Jupyter YDoc

-`Jupyter YDoc` is the Jupyter document structures for collaborative editing using `Y.js` and `Ypy` and is developed in https://github.com/jupyter-server/jupyter_ydoc.
+`Jupyter YDoc` delivers the document structures for Jupyter collaborative editing using `Y.js` and `Ypy` and is developed in https://github.com/jupyter-server/jupyter_ydoc.

 ```bash
 yarn test:py:6